Mandorath/ansible_workshop_101_sue/tasks.md

 ansible-inventory --list -y
 ```

-Task 4. **Create an ansible task that adds your SSH key to the authorized keys of the in task 3 created sudo user.**
+## Task 4. **Create an ansible task that adds your SSH key to the authorized keys of the in task 3 created sudo user.**
   - Create or modify a file (ansible has modules for this) and add your ssh public key to the authorized_keys file.
   - Hint; ansible has a module for this.

-5. **Create an  ansible task that can install a package, install lsof and firewalld using this task.**
+## Task 5. **Create an  ansible task that can install a package, install lsof and firewalld using this task.**
   - Hint; ansible has a module for this :-)

-6. **Create an ansible task that installs and configures chrony.
+## Task 6. **Create an ansible task that installs and configures chrony.
 Make sure that chrony uses four of the dutch time servers (nl.pool.ntp.org).**
   - Hint; Maybe a jinja can help :-)

-7. **Create a reusable ansible task/role that creates the users.**
+## Task 7. **Create a reusable ansible task/role that creates the users.**
   - shawn, uid=1800, group=spencer, make sure shawn has sudo access
   - burton, uid=1830, group=guster
   - carlton, uid=1840, group=lassiter
   - mary, uid=1850, group=lightly
   - Hint; something with conditionals.

-8. **Install an ansible role from ansible-galaxy with which you can disable root password login for SSH and configures the motd banner for your SSH prompt.**
+## Task 8. **Install an ansible role from ansible-galaxy with which you can disable root password login for SSH and configures the motd banner for your SSH prompt.**
   - Hint; R. de bock might be able to help you.

-9. **Create a second inventory for a production environment and configure your second VM using everything you created in the previous tasks.**
+## Task 9. **Create a second inventory for a production environment and configure your second VM using everything you created in the previous tasks.**